rafaello7/RubiksCubeSolver/README.md

 the right side of the cube.
 Clicking on an item on the list moves the cube to an intermediate state, the one after the selected (clicked) move.

-On a modern PC (PassMark ~4000) the typical search time of a randomly mixed cube is about 2 minutes.
+On a modern PC (PassMark ~4000) the solution search of a randomly mixed cube (typically requiring 17-18 moves) takes about 1-2 minutes.
+Solving the first cube (since program startup) takes longer due to data structures initialization.
+Note that the program does not build any persistent data structures on disk.
+All the data structures are kept in memory.

 ## Algorithm